BushmanLab/makeUCSCHubFromBedFiles/README.md

 ### makeUCSCHubFromBedFiles
-This script does the following things to make the bed files into a costomer hub for the UCSC genome browser.
+This script does the following things to make the bed files into a customer hub for the UCSC genome browser.

 1. sort bed files,
 2. convert sorted bed files to bigbed format,